telefonicaid/fiware-glancesync/scripts/support/create_ge_images/README.rst

 FLAVOR environment variable may be used.
 The flavor to be used is specified by the GE owners.
 They should choose the minimal flavor their images work with.

-The scripts will use the first floating ip it found in the project regardless it state, unless a specific IP is set using FLOATING_IP environment variable.
+The scripts will use the first floating ip it is found in the project regardless of its state, unless a specific IP is set using FLOATING_IP environment variable.

 How the script works
 --------------------